Gazpromavia

-Gazpromavia (Gazpromavia Aviation) is an airline based in Moscow, Russia.
+Gazpromavia (Газпром авиа) is an airline based in Moscow, Russia.
 It operates passenger and cargo charters, mainly in support of the oil and gas industry.
 It also operates regular domestic flights from Moscow and international charter passenger and cargo services.

 The airline's head office is on the property of Ostafyevo Airport, Ryazanovskoye Settlement, Novomoskovsky Administrative Okrug.
 As of June 2025, the airline is banned from flying into the EU like all other Russian airlines.

 History

 The airline was established in March 1995 and started operations on 16 April 1995.
-It is wholly owned by JSC Gazprom Russia and has 2,736 employees (at March 2007).
+It is wholly owned by Gazprom JSC and has 2,736 employees (at March 2007).

 Airports

 Gazpromavia owns and operates the following two Class B airports which accommodate aircraft such as the Tu-154, Il-76, An-74 and all types of helicopters: